Gert-dev/php-ide-serenata/README.md

     * You can also use inline comment-style type hints to override automatically deduced types or specify the type if the type can't be deduced automatically with...
       * ...
 IntellJ-style variable annotations `/** @var MyType $var */` as well as `/** @var $var MyType */`.

+Note that folders that aren't readable (no permission) will be silently ignored!

 Things such as type hints will also be checked.
 Some features may or may not work outside these restrictions. **Don't forget to open the settings page after installing to set up the package!**

 ## I'm a package developer - How do I use this?